-The results of the fifth assessment report (AR5) of the IPCC (which are based on the CMIP5 model outputs) are becoming available.
-This risk profile report uses outputs derived from SimCLIM 2013 for the climate change projections, which applies AR5 model results.
+As the results of the fifth assessment report (AR5) by IPCC are becoming available (which are based on the CMIP5 model outputs), this risk profile uses outputs are taken from SimCLIM 3.0 for the climate change projections, which implements these results.
 It is currently the only source available for such an analysis.